What Are Digital Certificates?

 5. Client Certificates

-Client certificates are used to authenticate and verify the identity of individuals accessing secure systems or networks.
-Users receive and install these certificates on their devices.
-When connecting to a secure system, the client certificate is presented as proof of identity, allowing the user to gain access.
-Client certificates are commonly used in VPN (Virtual Private Network) connections, secure web services, and enterprise authentication systems.
+Client certificates authenticate the identity of users accessing secure systems or networks.
+These certificates are installed on devices, and when users connect to a secure system, the client certificate is presented as proof of identity.
+This process ensures that only authorized individuals can access restricted systems.
+Client certificates are commonly used for VPN (Virtual Private Network) connections, secure web services, and enterprise authentication systems.

 1. Online Banking